neovasudeva/Snake-Detector/README.md

 GCP, AWS, and Azure Kubernetes services were very expensive for this hobby web application.
 I decided to host on DigitalOcean because they didn't slap on a maintenance fee (looking at you GCP) for master services.
-Following DOKS's guide, I also added SSL/TLS certificates because Chrome hates website that don't have them.
+Following DOKS's guide, I also added SSL/TLS certificates because Google hates website that don't have them.